-A reporter for more than 30 years, Carolyn Lange covers county government and regional news with the West Central Tribune.
+A reporter for 35 years, Carolyn Lange covers regional news with the West Central Tribune.

 - Member for

 - 5 years 4 months

 WILLMAR -- Dennis Peterson of Spicer was chosen by his peers Tuesday as chairman of the Kandiyohi County Board of Commissioners.
 He replaces Richard Larson, who served as chairman in 2008.
 Peterson praised Larson for representing the county's needs with the Association of Minnesota Counties, a statewide lobbying organization.
 "You've taken a leading role down there and I appreciate that," Peterson said.
 Commissioner Richard Falk, of Willmar, was elected vice chairman for 2009 during the board's reorganizational meeting.
 The primary challenge of the new year is to prepare for expected cuts

 WILLMAR - The Kandiyohi County Commissioners took action today to be the "conduit" for $20 million in industrial development revenue bonds for Meadow Star Dairy LLC.
 Developers intend to use the bonds to finance the construction, acquisition and installation of equipment to handle manure for the 9,590 head dairy operation that will be built near Pennock.
 There will be no financial risk to the county by issuing the bonds, which still must be ap-proved by the Minnesota Department of Employment and Economic Development.
 As part of their re-organizational meeting, Commissioner Dennis Peterson w

 WILLMAR -- Even though a winner was certified Monday in the U.S.